ComNets-Bremen/easyCCS/README.md

 --------------

-Even though there is a vast interest in this project, we do not have sufficient capacities to develop all ideas we have for this project.
-Hence, we decided to make this project open source hoping to find interested people and build up a community around it.
+Even though there is a vast interest in this project, we do not have sufficient capacity to develop all ideas we have for this project.
+Hence, we decided to make this project open source, hoping to find interested people and build a community around it.

 **If you have ideas and would like to contribute: Feel free to contribute and